In at least one of the local schools in East Tampa, a staggering 80% of children are failing by

 We work closely with the school district and other agencies to share knowledge.
 The aim is to improve academic outcomes for children in our community in order to help break the cycle of poverty and to do so in a way that is replicable and scalable.

 By bringing the best of what years of scientific research tells us about how young minds learn, the Evolution Institute has created an engaging environment, effective instructional approaches, and an improved curriculum to foster a love for learning that will make a measurable impact in the East Tampa community.

-The Learning Center will open it’s doors in August 2017 to Kindergarten and First graders.
-In the following years it will expand to serve children from 3 years old through Second grade.
+The Learning Center opened its doors in August 2017 to Kindergarten and First graders.
+In the following years, it will expand to serve children from 3 years old through Second grade.
 Instead of an 80% failure rate, the students will be at or above grade level by the time they graduate this program.
 Many will transfer to area public schools where they will arrive prepared for the rigors of traditional education and standardized assessment.

 Why focus on this age?